altera-fpga/hls-samples/Tutorials/Features/task_sequence/hardware_reuse/README.md

 3. [Task sequence](3_task_sequence/src/main.cpp) Square root of dot product is invoked with a same task sequence object, both in the loop and at the return point.
 The hardware of it is shared by each invocation of the task.

 ## Build the `hardware_reuse` Tutorial
-> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+> **Note**: When working with the command-line interface (CLI), you should configure the HLS IP Gen Compiler using environment variables.
-> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
+> Set up your CLI environment by sourcing the `fpgavars` script located in the root of your HLS IP Gen Compiler installation every time you open a new terminal window.
 > This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
+> - `source <install-dir>/fpgavars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/fpgavars.sh ; exec csh'`
->
-> Windows*:
-> - `C:\"Program Files (x86)"\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/use-the-setvars-and-oneapi-vars-scripts-with-linux.html or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/use-the-setvars-and-oneapi-vars-scripts-with-linux.html).

 Use these commands to run the design, depending on your OS.